meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 For developing the UAA server, we can get our inspiration out of this nice [video](https://youtu.be/EoK5a99Bmjc?t=4) of Josh Long.
 This guide explains how to setup a default UAA server.
-Since this setup does not include generating JSON Web Tokens, an implementation is needed for conversion.
+Since this setup does not include generating JWTs, an implementation is needed for conversion.
 On top of that, we will be enabling SSO on our architecture.

-Guide for converting access tokens to JSON Web Tokens: [Spring OAuth2 developers guide](https://projects.spring.io/spring-security-oauth/docs/oauth2.html)
+Guide for converting access tokens to JWTs: [Spring OAuth2 developers guide](https://projects.spring.io/spring-security-oauth/docs/oauth2.html)

 <a name="sso" />